onedata/onedata-documentation/docs/glossary.md

 ## Space owner

 A designated [user][], who is authorized to perform all operations, regardless of the assigned privileges, in the [space][].
-The space must always have at least one owner, but there may be more.
+A space must always have at least one owner, but there may be more.
 Learn more [here][docs-space-owner].

 ## Share